yduf/yduf.github.io/_posts/2019-07-28-about-exception.md

     - may be several status have to be aggreated allong the way.
 - Each error identified in spec have to be taken into account, if not the system may appear to function properly in simulator, but will fail in reality.

-Exception is error signaling mechanism meant to address some of this issue by ensuring that:
+Exception is an error signaling mechanism meant to address some of this issue by ensuring that:
 - error can be propagated easily downward the caller, without having to plan return parameter ahead.
     - so that any place with sufficient information can take action or intermediate action
 - at least one of the caller has to take the exception into account

+With exception the above code would ideally look like this

+{% highlight cpp %}
+# take off
+try
+    power_engine
+    release_rocket
+    take_off
+    aim_to_moon
+    ...

+rescue
+    when released_failed
+        power_off_engine

+    when power_failed
+        emergency_exit
+end
+{% endhighlight %}